 Images via Iron Heart

-Initially founded in 2003 by Shinichi Haraki, Iron Heart appointed Englishman Giles Padmore in 2005 to manage their international sales.
-Soon after, Giles and Haraki formed a firm partnership that sees Iron Heart distributed widely in the western world, with a head office in Portsmouth, England.
-Iron Heart is known for its exceptionally built garments, but especially their heavyweight jeans that have seen the brand gain a cult following.
+Iron Heart is known for its exceptionally built garments, but especially its heavyweight jeans that have seen the brand gain a cult following.
+The brand’s XHS 25 oz. denim is one of the heaviest on the market and is far from a gimmick.
 If you’re after slim jeans made from exclusive heavyweight raw denim fabrics, then Iron Heart won’t disappoint.
-You only have to check our daily fade features to see how these beastly jeans produce stunning, high-contrast fades.
+You only have to check our Fade Friday features to see how these beastly jeans produce stunning, high-contrast fades.

-Iron Heart Key Products
+Iron Heart Key Silhouettes

 Image via Iron Heart